XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 | PreviousTxnID   | String    | Hash256       | The identifying hash of the transaction that most recently modified this node. |
 | PreviousTxnLgrSeq | Number  | UInt32        | The sequence number (`ledger_index`) of the ledger that contains the transaction that most recently modified this node. |

+The `SignerEntries` may be any combination of funded and unfunded addresses that use either secp256k1 or ed25519 keys.

 ### SignerEntry object ###

 Each member of the `SignerEntries` field is an object that describes that signer in the list.
 A SignerEntry has the following fields: